-- Buildings exempt from building regulations; - · Alterations and extensions to buildings; - · Changes of use or conversion of buildings;

-- An ancillary building that is stand-alone, having an area less than 50 square metres; - Buildings which will not be heated or cooled other than by heating provided solely for the purpose of frost protection; - Buildings which have an intended life of less than two
+- Buildings exempt from building regulations; - Alterations and extensions to buildings; - · Changes of use or conversion of buildings; - An ancillary building that is stand-alone, having an area less than 50 square metres; - Buildings which will not be heated or cooled other than by heating provided solely for the purpose of frost protection; - Buildings which have an intended life of less than two years.

-The submission of a statement will be required to demonstrate to the satisfaction of the Council that this requirement can be met.
+The submission of a statement will be required to demonstrate to the satisfaction of the Council that this requirement can be met or setting out the reasons why it is neither practical nor viable to meet the requirement in part or in full.